Written by:

 8. Provide Continuous Education

 Compliance training for employees isn’t a one-time event.
 Offer ongoing training to keep pace with changes in laws and regulations and to reinforce compliance concepts.
-Think like a marketer and create a campaign with posters, job aides, competitions, and other activities to reinforce the concepts from the training.
+Think like a marketer and create a campaign that includes posters, job aids, competitions, and other activities to reinforce the training concepts.

 9. Monitor And Evaluate

-Regularly assess the effectiveness of your training program.
+Regularly assess the effectiveness of your compliance program.
 Use feedback and performance analysis to identify areas for improvement.

 10. Promote A Compliance Culture

-Foster an organizational culture that values compliance through regular communication, leadership examples, and recognition of compliant behaviors.
-Celebrate people who do the correct behaviors or make the right decisions; don’t just tell people what not to do.
+Foster an organizational culture that values compliance through regular communication, leadership examples, and recognition of compliant behaviours.
+Celebrate people who exhibit the right behaviours or make the right decisions; don’t just tell people what not to do.

 11. Ensure Accessibility